bossonchan/straight/README.md

-straight
+Straight
 ========

-A light framework for socket.io using the art of middleware.
+Straight is a light framework for socket.io using the art of middleware.

 Example
 =======